OpenSourceEconomics/respy/doc/source/installation.rst

 Installation
 ============

 The ``respy`` package can be conveniently installed from the `Python Package Index <https://pypi.python.org/pypi>`_ (PyPI) or directly from its source files.
-We currently support Python 2.7 and Python 3.3+ on Linux systems.
+We currently support Python 2.7 and Python 3.3+.
+We develop the package on Linux systems, but it can also be installed on MacOS and Windows.

 Python Package Index
 --------------------